felipebalbi/gossip/README.md

 $ export NDK=/opt/android-ndk ABI=arm64-v8a MINSDKVERSION=23
 ```

+Of course, replace the values to match your target device.
+After that
-After that we can start build:
+we can start the build:

 ```
 $ mkdir build